VirtusLab/git-machete-intellij-plugin/README.md

 ### Discover

 Branch layout can be automatically discovered based on your git repository by `Discover Branch Layout` action.
-It detects a layout of 10 recently used branches.
+It detects a layout of around 10 most recently used branches.
 This action is proposed in Git Machete tab in case of empty or nonexistent `machete` file, but you can also run it any time you want from IntelliJ's `Search Everywhere` (double Shift) by typing `Discover Branch Layout`.